 How to Lead Children Closer to God Today?

 It is important to pray for children.
 As parents, it is our duty.
-From the moment we learn that we are expecting a child, we should start praying for them, for their health, and their life.
-Let us ask the Lord to always keep them safe and healthy, and to show us how to be the best parents for them.
+From the moment we learn that we are expecting a child, we should start praying for them, for their health, and for their life.
+Let us ask the Lord through the guidance of the Holy Spirit to always keep them safe and healthy, and to show us how to be the best parents for them.

 Children pay more attention to what they see us do than what we say.
 Our lessons should reflect our lives.
 We must be good examples to them.
-If we want them to grow close to God, we should introduce the scripture early on.
+We should introduce the scripture early on if we want them to grow close to God.
 If we want our children to grow up attending church, we should bring them.

 The scripture never lacks lessons for us.
+Ephesians 3:19 instructs us to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 We can teach our children about our Christian disciplines and practices through the stories in the Bible.
 We know that the scripture is powerful.
 The baby needs our guidance.
 We can help them memorize one Bible verse at a time.
 Let us instruct them in our faith as early as possible.

 Babies are gifts from God but being a parent is also challenging.
 It is a good thing that God is on our side.
 He loves us and He loves our baby.
 We are not alone.
 The Bible is full of promises.
 Let us read a Bible verse or two each day to equip ourselves for the days ahead.
 There is nothing to be scared of.
 God will never leave us or take us for granted.

 Faith-Filled Content Delivered To Your Inbox

 Receive uplifting scriptures, inspiring articles & helpful guides to encourage your faith.

 Thank you for subscribing!

 Something went wrong.